 What is the difference between internal and external commands?

-The terms "internal and external" commands bring the Dos operating system in mind!
+The terms "internal and external" bring the Disk Operating System (DOS) system to mind!

 Command.com has built in commands, the so called "internal" commands and a few of them are "dir", "type", "vol", "date", etc. These commands are 'programmed' into the command.com file and do not require other files in order to work.
 On the other hand, we have commands such as "deltree", "undelete", "xcopy", etc. that are external commands, meaning that they require the actual application/file in order to use them, along with command.com.